As you may have heard, the integration between MailChimp and Shopify is officially dead.

 MailChimp has always been the go-to platform for younger e-commerce businesses.
 I’m not going to get into why, but let’s just say they have great marketing and an iconic logo.
 It’s a great platform, but it’s also very rudimentary.

 We encourage Shopify store owners to use this as an opportunity to level up your email marketing.
 You’ll get more sales, and make a lot more money.

 - Low delivery rates compared to other platforms

 - Seems to prioritize branding and design over features and functionality (just run a Google search for “mailchimp high five”)

-“When you send through Mailchimp, your email is delivered through our servers, so if one person sends spam, it could affect deliverability for our other users.”https://mailchimp.com/resources/avoid-spam-filters/
+“When you send through Mailchimp, your email is delivered through our servers, so if one person sends spam, it could affect deliverability for our other users.”

-How is this going to impact my business?
+How is the Shopify Mailchimp Integration going to impact my business?